bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

+# Dot colouring
+* Fine tune colours
+* Ensure wormhole button has proper colouring
+* Ensure dots slide button has proper colouring
+* Ensure deselected dots have proper colouring
+* Delete dot colours in colours files
+* Change songwriting to songcraft
+* Raise dot sequences in lyrics
+* Raise dot sequences in annotations as well
+* Make observation eye bigger and handle smaller
+* Make wormhole side lines light colour
+* Make wormhole colour light green

 # Animation desired behaviour
-* Make durations kind of random as well.
+* Sky animations
-* Bug: Presences sometimes lose their floor zIndex?
+* Blocker bug: Presences sometimes lose their floor zIndex?
 (This does happen in production as well.)
-* Sky animations
+* Minor bug: Why do Sasha first scene puppets not bounce?
+* Make small bubbles and sketches come down from top as well.
+    * Stagger small bubbles.

 # Nice UI TODO:
-* Make club walls striped?
+* Make club walls striped.
-* Remove GA account from production logs.
+    * Then make consistent with thought bubble.
 * Load banner text later so that font has time to load.
 * Remove depth shading from slant direction cubes?
-* Make small bubbles come down from top as well.

 # Nice TODO:
 * Have all entrance store transition durations be constants in a single file?